buck54321/PipeStuffer/README.rst

 where :code:`[PIPE NAME]` is only the trailing part of the named pipe name, i.e. :code:`//./pipe/[PIPE NAME]`.

-And then handle communication the via the named pipe.
+And then handle communication the with the named pipe.

 Because PipeStuffer uses a console screen buffer for communication with the target program, output is not buffered.
 Because any console inherited from the parent is immediately dropped with :code:`FreeConsole()`, buggy behavior associated with Windows 10 consoles is avoided.